stanley-xu/dotfiles/README.md

 # Install apps

 - VS Code
     - Also install the command line tool `code`
+    - Paste your existing `settings.json` (I keep mine in my gist)
 - Chrome (for the DevTools ;D)